 $1.6 million recovery for fall in parking lot

-Our client suffered from neck injury pain which did not improve with conservative treatment.
-After multiple medical opinions, she underwent cervical fusion surgery – anterior discectomy and fusion was performed at the C4-5, C5-6 and C6-7 levels at The Hospital for Special Surgery – followed by physical therapy for six months, without significant relief.
+Our client suffered from a neck injury which did not improve with conservative treatment.
+After obtaining multiple medical opinions, she underwent cervical fusion surgery – anterior discectomy and fusion were performed at the C4-5, C5-6 and C6-7 levels at The Hospital for Special Surgery – followed by physical therapy for six months, without significant relief.
 Severe neck pain, radiating down her left arm, returned.
 The client also sought care from a pain management specialist and underwent a series of epidural and facet injections, as well as radio frequency ablation, without relief.
 Subsequently, a second fusion procedure was recommended.
 During this second operation, the fusion was extended to include the C3-4 level.
 After this surgery, she underwent selective nerve root block injections and was prescribed a fentanyl patch and oxycodone.
 Implementation of a spinal stimulator was recommended and declined as the client was concerned that it would mask her pain and would result in long-term damage due to continued compression of the nerves emanating from the cervical spine.

 Even following the second fusion surgery, the client continued to suffer from severe neck pain which radiated down both arms and caused tingling and numbness in both hands.
-She also experienced incontinence.
 She again underwent additional diagnostic studies at The Hospital for Special Surgery.
 Her surgeon performed a discogram in an attempt to isolate the cause of her continuing difficulties and to determine whether a third surgical procedure would be appropriate.

 After these tests, she decided she had no choice but to undergo a third surgical procedure on her neck.
 This time, her surgeon performed a bilateral laminoforaminotomy at the C7-T1 level.
 Fortunately, this procedure provided some relief.
-However, she continues to follow-up with her doctors and for pain management.
+However, she continues to follow-up with her doctors for pain management.

 Through investigation, Mescall & Acosta obtained statements from two of her co-workers confirming that ice and snow removal at the time of the accident was poor, and a claim was brought against the commercial property owner and its snow removal contractor.
 Analysis of weather records indicated that a significant snow storm had occurred a few days prior to the fall.
 Records obtained in discovery from the snow removal contractor indicated it had not spread an adequate amount of salt on the driveways and parking lots of the complex in advance, during and after the snow storm.